CPBridge/ct_body_composition/docs/training.md

 and covering all integers between 0 and *N-1*, where *N* is the number of slices within that split.

+By default, a selection model for a single "level" of interest will be trained.
+In the original work, this was used for the level of the L3 vertebra, although the code can be used for any definition of a level of interest provided that the relevant labels are provided in the labels CSV (see below).
+Furthermore, a slice selection model for multiple levels of interest may be trained by naming multiple levels as a space- separated list with the `-L` command-line argument, e.g. `T5 T8 T10 L3`.
+In this case the resulting model will have multiple outputs, one for each of the levels of interest.

-Each split should be accompanied by a CSV file that contains the offset from the L3 slice in a column called `ZOffset`.
-The *i*th row of the CSV (starting at index 0 after the header row) should contain the *z*-offset for the slice with ID *i*.
-The *z*-offset for a slice should represent its offset above or below the L3 slice in mm in the physical space of the scanner.
-Slices above the chosen L3 slice (closer to the head) should be given positive offsets, and slices below the chosen L3 slice (closer to the feet) should be given negative offsets.
+Each split should be accompanied by a CSV file that contains the offset from each level of interest.
+The CSV should contain a column called `ZOffset_<level>` where `<level>` is the name of the level provided by the `-L` command line argument, e.g. `ZOffset_L3`.
+If there is just a single level of interest, the level name may be omitted (i.e. the column will be named `ZOffset`).
+The *i*th row of the CSV (starting at index 0 after the header row) should contain the *z*-offset(s) for the slice with ID *i*.
+The *z*-offset for a slice from a level of interest should represent its offset above or below the level of interest in mm in the physical space of the scanner.
+Slices above the level of interest (closer to the head) should be given positive offsets, and slices below the level of interest slice (closer to the feet) should be given negative offsets.
 Other columns may be included in this CSV file (e.g. information to map back to the original series).
 Such columns will be ignored by the training process.
-An example CSV file could look like this:
+An example CSV file with two levels of interest (L3 and T5) could look like this:

 ```
-,SOPInstanceUID,ZOffset
-0,1.2345.678,-234.6
-1,1.2345.789,5.2
-2,1.2345.987,145.3
+,SOPInstanceUID,ZOffset_L3,ZOffset_T5
+0,1.2345.678,-234.6,-417.7
+1,1.2345.789,5.2,-15.4
+2,1.2345.987,145.3,129.8
 ```

 The files described above should be placed within a directory with the